aamyaaaa/aamya_intern_repo_dev/git_understanding.md

 Git keeps the changes separate until the branches are merged.
 If both developers modify the same lines, a merge conflict occurs, which must be manually resolved.
 This ensures that no one’s work is silently overwritten.

+## isuue 61
+## Merge Conflicts & Conflict Resolution

+### What caused the conflict?
+The conflict happened because the same file (`conflict-demo.txt`) was created/edited on both `main` and `issue_53`.
+When Git tried to merge, it couldn’t automatically decide which version of the file to keep (add/add conflict), so it stopped and asked for manual resolution.

+### How did you resolve it?
+I opened the conflicted file and used the conflict markers (`<<<<<<<`, `=======`, `>>>>>>>`) to compare the two versions.
+I chose the correct final content, removed the conflict markers, saved the file, then staged and committed the merge resolution.

+### What did you learn?
+Merge conflicts are a normal part of collaboration.
+They happen when changes overlap, and Git needs a human decision.
+Resolving conflicts is about understanding both changes and deciding the final correct version.
+Keeping branches small and syncing often helps reduce conflicts.